Some of the options for cleaning up Google search results include: Remove results directly from ...

-This is why it’s crucial to have a comprehensive and well-defined social media reputation management strategy that not only prevents any reputation crisis, but also takes proactive measures for building a strong social media reputation.
+It’s crucial to have a comprehensive and well-defined social media reputation management strategy that not only helps to prevent or lessen any reputation crisis, but also takes proactive measures for building a strong social media reputation.

 A company’s social media reputation also has a direct impact on its sales and revenue figures.
 Studies show that the purchase decisions of 78% consumers are influenced by social media posts.